-- An executive summary should highlight all the key points of your business plan in less than two pages.
+- An executive summary should highlight your business plan’s essential points in fewer than two pages.

 - Write your business plan before writing your executive summary.

-- If you use an executive summary template, be sure to tailor it to fit with your business plan.
+- If you use an executive summary template, tailor it to fit your business plan.

-- This article is for entrepreneurs and startups that are writing a business plan, such as to attract investors, and need to know how to write the executive summary section.
+- This article is for entrepreneurs and startups who want to understand how to create the executive summary section of their business plan.

 What is an executive summary?

-Although you want your executive summary to be engaging and comprehensive, it must still be quick and easy to read.
-These documents average one to four pages – ideally, under two pages – and should be less than 10% of your total business plan.
+While your executive summary should be engaging and comprehensive, it must also be quick and easy to read.
+These documents average one to four pages – ideally, under two pages – and should comprise less than 10% of your entire business plan.

-What should be included in an executive summary?
+What should you include in an executive summary?

-Although the specifics of your executive summary will vary, Marius Thauland, business strategist at Leiekontor, said that every executive summary should include a few key elements:
+While executive summary specifics will vary by company, Marius Thauland, business strategist at OMD EMEA, says all executive summaries should include a few critical elements:

 - Products and services